-Chronicling America is a National Endowment for the Humanities/Library of Congress project to digitize and provide free online access to historical newspapers from across the United States.
+Chronicling America (see the link above) is a National Endowment for the Humanities/Library of Congress project to digitize and provide free online access to historical newspapers from across the United States.
 The database provides nearly 4 million historic newspaper pages found in more than 500 newspaper titles from 30 states and the District of Columbia.

 The below image shows the Basic Search screen.
 Basic search options are limited to state, time period, and keywords located near each other.

 Advanced searching can be performed by clicking on the Advanced Search tab on the homepage.
 The Advanced Search screen provides more search options than Basic Search, including more specific date range searching and keyword proximity searching.

 Dictionary of American Regional English / 6 vols.
 (Ref.
 PE 2843 .D52)

 Dictionary of the American West (Ref.
 PE 2970 .W4B5)

 Happy Trails: A Dictionary of Western Expressions (Ref.
 PE 2970 .W4H46)

 The Language of the Mormon Pioneers (Ref.
 PE 2970 .W4G58)

 Western Words: A Dictionary of the American West ((Ref.
 PE 2970 .W4A3)